 Another iOS app that is going to be available is Voice Memo.
 This app will make it accessible to record personal notes, meetings, and more.
 It can also be synced across all your devices using iCloud.

-The favicons in Safari has been a part of the browsing experience for more than a decade now that helps you tell which site you’re on.
+The favicons in Safari have been a part of the browsing experience for more than a decade now that helps you tell which site you’re on.
 You’ll find them in the tab bar at the top.
-But one will find changes in iOS 12 and macOS as it’s one of the new hidden features in iOS 12 and Mojave, and isn’t turned on by default, but switching it on, you’ll instantly see favicons in the tab bar.
+But one will find changes in iOS 12 and macOS as it’s one of the new hidden features in iOS 12 and Mojave and isn’t turned on by default, but switching it on, you’ll instantly see favicons in the tab bar.

-Finally the Group FaceTime with iOS 12 the feature is to be a part of macOS Mojave later this fall.
+Finally, the Group FaceTime with iOS 12 feature is to be a part of macOS Mojave later this fall.
 With Group FaceTime, you can make a group video call at once with 32 people.
 And even make it fun by using Animoji, Memoji, stickers, and more while on a FaceTime call.

-Well, none of these features is game-changing on their own, but they add up to an improved, refined experience; so you might want these new updates.
+Well, none of these features is game-changing on their own, but they add up to an improved, refined experience, so you might want these new updates.